-The Wilmington College Master of Science Program (MS) in Occupational Therapy is a residential, entry-level program, that has been designed with a unique focus on rural health care.
-Students that attend this program will be prepared for practice with all age groups and diverse populations, in a wide variety of health care settings.
-Participation in the program requires a commitment of approximately 27 months.
-The students spend the first 5 semesters on campus completing required coursework and then leave campus for the last 2 semesters to engage in the required Level II Fieldwork experiences.
+The Wilmington College Master of Science program in Occupational Therapy is a residential, entry-level program, designed with a unique focus on enhancing rural health care services.
+Students that attend this program will be well-prepared for practice in a wide variety of health care settings, with all age groups and diverse populations.
+Participation in the program requires a commitment of approximately 24 months, with students spending their first 4 semesters on campus completing the required coursework, and then leaving campus for the last 2 semesters to engage in the required Level II Fieldwork experiences.

 The purpose of camp is to provide equine-assisted therapeutic and recreational opportunities for children with disabilities.
 The camp is led by staff and students from the department of occupational therapy in collaboration with the departments of equine and agriculture.
 Campers will enjoy a week of therapeutic horse-riding and fun, hands-on agricultural activities.